Leptogenesis, Fermion Masses and Mixings in a SUSY $SU(5)$ GUT with $D_{4}$ Flavor Symmetry: Introduction

 \section{Introduction}

 During the last two decades, neutrino oscillation experiments have presented vigorous measurements of the neutrino mass-squared differences and their mixing angles\footnote{ The global analysis of all available oscillation data can be found in \cite {R3,R4,R5}} \cite{R1,R2}, conflicting the zero mass prediction of the standard model (SM) of electroweak interactions.
 Besides the precise measurement of the oscillation parameters, the $CP$ violation and the flavor pattern in the quark and lepton sectors along with the fermion mass hierarchies are not firmly established within the SM.
-Therefore, theoretical investigations beyond the SM are requisite to explain the origin of the smallness of neutrino masses and their mixing as well as the flavor structure of the other fermions.
-Currently, the less-known oscillation parameters are the atmospheric angle---the octant of $\theta _{23}$ is unknown; $\theta _{23}<\pi /4$ or $\theta _{23}>\pi /4$---and the Dirac $CP$ phase $\delta _{CP}$.
+Therefore, theoretical investigations beyond the SM are urgently needed to explain the fermion flavor structure.
 The $CP$ violation is of particular interest especially after the T2K collaboration excluded some values of $\delta _{CP}$ giving rise to a large improvement of the observed antineutrino oscillation probability at $3\sigma $ confidence level \cite{R6}.
-Moreover, $CP$ violation is one of the essential ingredients among the three conditions presented by Sakharov to explain the observed BAU through the baryogenesis mechanism\footnote{ There are several baryogenesis models using different scenarios to explain the BAU, for a review see Refs. \cite{R8,R9,R10,R11,R12}.} \cite{R7}.
+Moreover, $CP$ violation is one of the essential ingredients among the three conditions presented by Sakharov to explain the observed BAU through the baryogenesis mechanism \cite{R7}.
 The other two conditions being the baryon number violation and the deviation from thermal equilibrium.
-The reason to search for this in the lepton sector is due to the fact that the SM predictions for the $CP$ violation---which is encoded in the CKM phase $\delta _{CKM}$---is insufficient to generate the observed BAU and thus, new sources for $CP$ violation beyond the SM are required.
+The reason to search for this in the lepton sector is due to the fact that the SM predictions for the $CP$ violation -- which is encoded in the CKM phase $\delta _\mathrm{CKM}$ -- is insufficient to generate the observed BAU and thus, new sources for $CP$ violation beyond the SM are required.
+An interesting approach to successfully produce the observed excess of matter over antimatter in the universe is through the leptogenesis mechanism\footnote{ There are several baryogenesis models using different scenarios to explain the BAU, for a review see refs. \cite{R8,R9,R10,R11,R12}.} \cite{R13}, which relies on the right-handed (RH) Majorana neutrinos introduced in the context of type I seesaw mechanism \cite {R14,R15,R16,R17,R18}.
+In practical terms, this approach requires lepton number violation which arise naturally in type I seesaw models via the Majorana masses of the RH neutrinos.
+Then, a lepton asymmetry is generated by the out of-thermal-equilibrium and $CP$ violating decays of these RH neutrinos that is eventually converted into a primordial baryon asymmetry by means of the SM sphaleron processes \cite{R19}.
+As a result, the three Sakharov conditions are satisfied in this scenario, which is remarkable considering that leptogenesis connects high energy scales where the BAU takes place and neutrino oscillations that take place at low energy scales.